tzcytpm/pl-comms-web/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=element-web&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=element-web)
 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=element-web&metric=bugs)](https://sonarcloud.io/summary/new_code?id=element-web)

-# PL Comms
+# privateLINE Comms

-PL Comms (formerly known as Vector and Riot) is a Matrix web client built using the [Matrix React SDK](https://github.com/matrix-org/matrix-react-sdk).
+privateLINE Comms (formerly known as Vector and Riot) is a Matrix web client built using the [Matrix React SDK](https://github.com/matrix-org/matrix-react-sdk).

 # Supported Environments

-PL Comms has several tiers of support for different environments:
+privateLINE Comms has several tiers of support for different environments:

 -   Supported
     -   Definition: Issues **actively triaged**, regressions **block** the release
     -   Last 2 major versions of Chrome, Firefox, and Edge on desktop OSes
     -   Last 2 versions of Safari
-    -   Latest release of official PL Comms Desktop app on desktop OSes
+    -   Latest release of official privateLINE Comms Desktop app on desktop OSes
     -   Desktop OSes means macOS, Windows, and Linux versions for desktop devices that are actively supported by the OS vendor and receive security updates
 -   Experimental
     -   Definition: Issues **accepted**, regressions **do not block** the release
-    -   PL Comms as an installed PWA via current stable version of Chrome
+    -   privateLINE Comms as an installed PWA via current stable version of Chrome
     -   Mobile web for current stable version of Chrome, Firefox, and Safari on Android, iOS, and iPadOS
 -   Not supported
     -   Definition: Issues only affecting unsupported environments are **closed**
     -   Everything else

-For accessing PL Comms on an Android or iOS device, we currently recommend the native apps [element-android](https://github.com/element-hq/element-android) and [element-ios](https://github.com/element-hq/element-ios).
+For accessing privateLINE Comms on an Android or iOS device, we currently recommend the native apps [element-android](https://github.com/element-hq/element-android) and [element-ios](https://github.com/element-hq/element-ios).

 # Getting Started

-The easiest way to test PL Comms is to just use the hosted copy at <https://app.element.io>.
+The easiest way to test privateLINE Comms is to just use the hosted copy at <https://app.element.io>.
 The `develop` branch is continuously deployed to <https://develop.element.io>
 for those who like living dangerously.

-To host your own instance of PL Comms see [Installing PL Comms Web](docs/install.md).
+To host your own instance of privateLINE Comms see [Installing privateLINE Comms Web](docs/install.md).

-To install PL Comms as a desktop application, see [Running as a desktop app](#running-as-a-desktop-app) below.
+To install privateLINE Comms as a desktop application, see [Running as a desktop app](#running-as-a-desktop-app) below.

 # Important Security Notes

 ## Separate domains

-We do not recommend running PL Comms from the same domain name as your Matrix homeserver.
-The reason is the risk of XSS (cross-site-scripting) vulnerabilities that could occur if someone caused PL Comms to load and render malicious user generated content from a Matrix API which then had trusted access to PL Comms (or other apps) due to sharing the same domain.
+We do not recommend running privateLINE Comms from the same domain name as your Matrix homeserver.
+The reason is the risk of XSS (cross-site-scripting) vulnerabilities that could occur if someone caused privateLINE Comms to load and render malicious user generated content from a Matrix API which then had trusted access to privateLINE Comms (or other apps) due to sharing the same domain.

 We have put some coarse mitigations into place to try to protect against this situation, but it's still not good practice to do it in the first place.
 See